botworld-wiki/beatburger.github.io/_boosters/faerie's-blessing.md

 ---
-layout: booster
+layout: ability
 contributors: ""
-updatedAt: ""
+updatedAt: "2022-07-24"

-title: "Faerie Blessings(Legendary)"
+title: "Faerie's Blessing (Legendary)"
-name: "Faerie Blessings"
+name: "Faerie's Blessing"
 description: "Gives 3 botpack power at the beginning of a battle.
 30% chance to gain 1 botpack power when using a botpack ability - "
-imageUrl: "/assets/img/boosters/faerie-blessings-legendary.png"
+imageUrl: "/assets/img/boosters/faerie's-blessing-legendary.png"
 breadcrumbs:
   Botpack: "/botpack"
-  Boosters: "/boosters"
+  Abilities: "/boosters"

-boosterName: "Faerie Blessings"
+abilityName: "Faerie's Blessing"
-boosterDescription: "Gives 3 botpack power at the beginning of a battle.
+abilityDescription: "Gives 3 botpack power at the beginning of a battle.
 30% chance to gain 1 botpack power when using a botpack ability"
-boosterImageUrl: "/assets/img/boosters/faerie-blessings-legendary.png"
+abilityImageUrl: "/assets/img/boosters/faerie's-blessing-legendary.png"
-boosterStacks: ""
+abilityCost: ""
-boosterRarity: "Legendary"
+abilityRarity: "Legendary"
-boosterRaritySortOrder: "5"
+abilityRaritySortOrder: "5"
-boosterAcquisition: "Guild Event"
+abilityAcquisition: "Fusing"
-boosterOpinion: ""
+abilityOpinion: ""
 searchKeywords: ""
 ---